lucasschn/dstoolbox/README.md

 Make sure you are connected to the raw server.
 Otherwise, open labbook.m and make sure the path to the smartH folder is correctly set.

 If Matlab stops responding when trying to load data from the server, first wait for at least 1min.
-The loading process of files up to 2GB has been observed to take around 30s on some configurattions.
+The loading process of files up to 2GB has been observed to take around 30s on some configurations.

 Then, check your firewall preferences.
 To make sure you can properly read a file from the server, browse to the file and try to manually open it by clicking on it.